Video File List

-Use Video File List to find out more about your movie files, detect poor quality content, and easily clean up your movie archive.
+Use Video File List to find out more about your movie files, detect poor quality content, and easily clean up your movies archive.

 Video File List Main features

-- Detect poor quality content in your movie library
+- Detect poorly encoded content in your movie library

-- Sort and filter all your movie files based on many properties like runtime, resolution, video format etc.
+- Sort and filter all your movie files based on many properties like runtime, resolution, video format, orientation, etc.

 - Can identify and classify up to 500 movie files per minute on a fast Mac